 A simple, maple cinnamon glaze and extra cranberries on top completes this cake.
 It is not only eye candy, it is absolutely delicious.
 The texture is wonderfully tender, light and moist.
 I don't use applesauce very often in my baking, as it can leave an aftertaste that doesn't suit a lot of flavors.
-However, it goes fantastic with cinnamon and fruit, so it adds another depth of flavor to this cake.
+However, it goes fantastic with cinnamon and fruit.

-It is perfectly sweet, warmth from the cinnamon and tartness from the cranberries.
-I wanted to just hog the whole thing to myself.
+It is perfectly sweet, warmth from the cinnamon and perfectly tart from the cranberries.

 Yields Serves 12